 How to manage IDC

-Table 3: Effect of oat companion crop killing time on soybean grain
+The effect on soybean grain of oat companion crop killing time

 |Stage of oat growth||Grain yield: K07||Grain yield: C09||Grain yield: R09|

 |No oats||17 bushels per acre||51 bushels per acre||36 bushels per acre|

 |6 inches tall||14 bushels per acre||52 bushels per acre||40 bushels per acre|